Strategic Scaling of Test-Time Compute: A Bandit Learning Approach: Related work

 Repeated sampling methods---most notably Best-of-$N$ \citep{brown2024largelanguagemonkeysscaling, snell2024scalingllmtesttimecompute, wang2022self}---have become popular for scaling test-time compute, especially when combined with high-quality reward models \citep{cobbe2021trainingverifierssolvemath, uesato2022solving, lightman2023letsverifystepstep, zhang2025lessons}.
 Building on this line of work, recent---and in some cases concurrent---efforts have proposed adaptive variants of Best-of-$N$ that dynamically allocate compute for a given query \citep{sun2024fast, manvi2024adaptiveinferencetimecomputellms, tan2025adaptiverectificationsamplingtesttime}.
 However, these methods focus on adaptive allocation \emph{within an individual query}, without considering opportunities to redistribute compute across a set of queries.
 In contrast, we study \emph{strategic compute allocation across multiple queries}, introducing an additional layer of optimization---for example, deciding when to transfer unused budget from easier queries to harder ones.
 The problem setting in \citet{damani2024learning} is closely related, as they also consider multi-query compute allocation.
-However, their approach requires training \emph{an additional model} in advance to guide compute distribution, which incurs extra compute cost.
-In contrast, we formulate the problem as a novel bandit learning task and design algorithms that learn to allocate compute \emph{on the fly}, without requiring extra training overhead.
-Moreover, we provide the first theoretical result that provably demonstrates the benefit of strategic test-time compute allocation over uniform allocation.
+However, their approach relies on a two-stage schedule that requires training an additional model in the first stage to guide compute distribution, incurring extra compute cost.
+In contrast, we formulate the problem as a novel bandit learning task and develop \emph{fully adaptive} algorithms that learn to allocate compute \emph{on the fly}, without any additional training overhead.
+Furthermore, we provide the first theoretical result that provably demonstrates the advantage of strategic test-time compute allocation over uniform allocation.

 \paragraph{Bandit learning and pure exploration.} Bandit learning is a fundamental framework for sequential decision making under uncertainty, where an agent must choose among a set of actions (or arms) to optimize a long-term objective with limited feedback \citep{bubeck2012regretanalysisstochasticnonstochastic, lattimore2020bandit}.
 Popular algorithms include Upper Confidence Bound (UCB, \citet{auer2002finite, audibert2009minimax, chu2011contextual, zhu2020regret, zhu2022pareto, garivier2022kl}), which selects the action with the highest upper confidence bound; Thompson Sampling \citep{thompson1933likelihood, chapelle2011empirical, agrawal2012analysis, russo2018tutorial}, which selects the action with the highest sampled reward from the posterior; and inverse gap weighting strategies \citep{foster2020beyond, foster2021statistical, zhu2022large, zhu2022contextual, rucker2023infinite}, which sample actions with probabilities inversely proportional to their estimated reward gaps.
 Bandit algorithms have been widely applied in domains such as online recommendation systems \citep{li2010contextual}, clinical trials \citep{villar2015multi}, hyperparameter tuning \citep{li2018hyperband}, and more recently applications with LLMs \citep{shi2024efficient, chen2024efficient}.